The Only Tools You'll Need for Your High-Mulch, Low-Maintenance Garden

 Buckets

-While the mulch should take care of much of the watering management for you, you might consider having a bucket around for watering in dry spells.
+While the mulch should take care of much of the watering management for you, you might consider having a bucket around for watering transplants.
 They can also be useful for carrying your harvest, tools, seeds, or mulch.

 Tools You May Want for Your High-Mulch Garden